 Robert Szymanek, PhD

-I am Course Leader in Ensemble Performance in Gamelan at The University of Manchester, where I am also a member of the Intercultural Musicking Research Group.
+I am Course Leader in Ensemble Performance in Sundanese Gamelan at The University of Manchester, where I am a member of the Intercultural Musicking Research Group.
 I have also taught on the Professional Development programme at the Royal Academy of Music, Composition Workshops with LSO Discovery, and Sundanese Gamelan at schools and Universities in London.

 My training in music includes classical piano with Shelagh Sutherland and Cristine Mackie, Sundanese gamelan with Simon Cook, and contemporary singing with Mary Hammond and Howard Milner.
 In addition, I have a Masters degree in Ethnomusicology from Royal Holloway, University of London, and a Masters and PhD in Composition from the Royal Academy of Music in London, where I was also appointed as Manson Fellow.

 My continual professional development includes training in Child Protection in Education, SEND Awareness (Dyslexia, ADHD, Autism), and Building Resilience in Young People.
 I am a member of the Incorporated Society of Musicians (ISM) and work in accordance with their Code of Conduct.
 I receive regular supervision and feedback on my teaching practice, consulting with educational, social welfare and psychological experts on a range of topics including safeguarding, self-care and pedagogical strategies.